apeirora/audit-log-poc-for-otel/README.md

 Read about the entire idea at [open-telemetry/community#2409](https://github.com/open-telemetry/community/pull/2409).

+More detailed documentation can be found in the [docs](./docs) directory.

 ## About This Project

 This PoC scenario provides an easy setup of an [OpenTelemetry Demo](https://opentelemetry.io/docs/demo/) environment to test how log